Getting started with websites translation

 #1.
-Where you create your content: is it Microsoft Word, a shared workspace like Trello or directly within your CMS?
+Where you create your content: In local documents like Microsoft Word, an organization and collaboration tool like Trello, or directly within your CMS?

 #2.
 How often your source content is being updated?